Vanja Zvekanov

-Vanja Zvekanov (born 25 May 2000) is a Serbian professional footballer who plays as a defensive midfielder for Javor Ivanjica.
+Vanja Zvekanov (born 25 May 2000) is a Serbian professional footballer who plays as a defensive midfielder for Hungarian club Mezőkövesd.

 Club career

 Spartak Subotica

 He continued the family tradition and started playing football at the age of four in FK Palić, where his father Zlatko was the coach.
-Then he moved to Spartak, where he was the captain of the cadets and a member of the junior national team of Serbia.
+Then he moved to Spartak, where he was the captain of the cadets and a member of the Serbia national youth team.

 Genoa

 In March 2018, he signed a contract for Genoa C.F.C., which he chose instead of another Italian team, Parma Calcio 1913.
 He arrived in Italy as a teenager and made 27 appearances in Primavera.
 In Italy, he was called the "new Matić", and then he suffered an injury that prevented him from playing in Serie A, what was the plan of coach Davide Ballardini.